Christian Yelich Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.2 K/9, the seventh-best in the league.
+- The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (5.01).
+- The Reds have a 4.96 team ERA that ranks 27th across all league pitching staffs.

-- Reds pitchers combine to allow 69 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).
+- Reds pitchers combine to surrender 70 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Williamson makes the start for the Reds, his fourth of the season.
-He is 0-0 with a 5.02 ERA and 12 strikeouts through 14 1/3 innings pitched.
+- Ashcraft (3-3) gets the starting nod for the Reds in his 12th start of the season.
+He's put together a 5.55 ERA in 58 1/3 innings pitched, with 47 strikeouts.

-- The lefty last appeared on Saturday against the Chicago Cubs, when he threw 4 1/3 innings, allowing four earned runs while giving up six hits.
+- The righty's most recent appearance was on Sunday against the Chicago Cubs, when he tossed five innings, surrendering three earned runs while giving up five hits.

-- The 25-year-old has put up a 5.02 ERA and 7.5 strikeouts per nine innings across three games this season, while giving up a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.